 This video shows many pieces in the collection.

 If the video does not play, you can watch the video on YouTube.

-If you would like to help bring this truck back to life with a contribution, please go to the Donate Now page to make a tax-deductible donation.
+If you would like to help out with the ongoing maintenance costs, or help bring one of our trucks back to life with a contribution, please go to the Donate Now page to make a tax-deductible donation.

 The non-profit owns several pieces of apparatus:

 1960 Mack C model pumper that originaly served Somerville.
 Thanks to Mr. Richmond Shreve of Cape May Point, this apparatus was greatly cared for and generously donated to the fire museum.